plastilinn/docs/pages/sections/Naming.md

 ### 🔑#key Naming - Pronunciation Ease

 💰rating: 20

 Is the name easy to pronounce in different languages?

 **💭 Questions**

-💭 #question Is the name easy to pronounce in different languages?
+Is the name easy to pronounce in different languages?

 **🚨 Risks**

 🚨Pronunciation Ease
 Difficult pronunciation can hinder brand recognition and global reach.

 🚨mitigation strategy
 Assess the ease of pronunciation of the chosen name in various languages and consider the potential impact on brand recognition.

 🚨contingency strategy
 Choose a name that is easy to pronounce in different languages to facilitate global reach.